-To accommodate an increased number of

-requests from East Asian regions to organize an additional course at a higher level, the General Insurance Association of Japan decided in March 1990 to start the Advanced Course from May 1991.
+To accommodate an increased number of requests from East Asian regions to organize an additional course at a higher level, the GIAJ decided in March 1990 to start the Advanced Course from May 1991.

-The Advanced Course is, in principle, for executives who have already graduated from the ISJ General Course and is organized in a workshop format rather than the lecture style of the General Course.
+The Advanced Course is, in principle, for executives who have graduated from the ISJ General Course and is organized in a workshop format rather than the lecture style of the General Course.